This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A well child visit is when your child sees a healthcare provider to prevent health problems.
 Well child visits are used to track your child's growth and development.
 It is also a time for you to ask questions and to get information on how to keep your child safe.
 Write down your questions so you remember to ask them.
 Your child should have regular well child visits from birth to 17 years.

-What milestones of development may my child reach by 3 years?
+What development milestones may my child reach by 3 years?

-- Consistently use his right or left hand to draw or pick up objects
+- Consistently use his or her right or left hand to draw or pick up objects

 - Use a toilet, and stop using diapers or only need them at night